 (a) Sarpanch to be the Chairperson of the committee along with members as given above

-(b) The committee shall focus on the management of natural resources essential for livelihoods and safe environment.
+(b) The committee shall focus on the management of natural resources essential for livelihoods and a safe environment.
 Proper management of precious natural resources is essential for sustainable agriculture and livelihoods.
-Reckless exploitation of nature has led to degradation of soils, depletion of ground water levels, reduction of tree cover and ultimately to climate change.
-It is therefore essential to bring the nature back on the track by properly planning for management of natural resources.
+Reckless exploitation of nature has led to degradation of soils, depletion of groundwater levels, reduction of tree cover and ultimately to climate change.
+It is therefore essential to bring nature back on the track by properly planning for the management of natural resources.

 II.
 Ensure the watering of saplings and survival rates

 III.
 Farm/bund/block plantations in public lands, tank foreshore areas

 V. Watershed management works – soil and water conservation works (ridge to valley treatment under NREGA / IWMP)

 VI.
 Protecting irrigation tanks that have been desilted under mission Kakathiya.

 VII.
 These measures can be effectively dovetailed with the works taken up under the Mission Kakathiya Programme for comprehensive restoration and renovation of traditional water bodies.

 VIII.
 Preparation of shelf of works under NREGA – with a focus on natural resource management.
 Functional Committees Role and Responsibilities